OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/SoftwareTesting.rst

 Logically, the if and else-if branch of this conditional do the same things as we saw above.
 However, there is a third branch here that will never execute.
-This is because the area ahead of ``aaron`` will either be clear or not clear.
+This is because the area ahead of the jeroo will always be either clear or not clear.
-The code will always find a branch to execute and will always skip the ``else`` branch.
+The code will always find a branch to execute between the first two choices, and there is never any situation where the ``else`` branch will ever be applicable.

+In computer terms, code that you write that can never be executed under any possible circumstances, is called **unreachable code**.
+Such code is usually a programming problem, since the reason it can never be executed is often due to improperly constructed programming logic, as in the example here.
+The first two branches cover all possible situations, so the third option is useless.

 If you're not entirely sure if two boolean statements are equivalent, it can be helpful to write out a truth table.
 For example, we can see below that writing ``b`` and ``!!b`` are equivalent.

 .. list-table:: Truth Table
    :header-rows: 1